-The six-part class series is an opportunity to debunk the disastrous economic policies ruining most economies today through a demonstration of Lyndon LaRouche's superior economic method (a method that actually forecast the 2008 crash).
-We will engage in an in-depth work-through of a 2006 paper he wrote, entitled “Why the Senate’s Intelligence Has Failed: Reanimating an Actual Economy” (html / pdf), which launched a project of education led by Mr. LaRouche: his "Basement" project.
+The six-part class series (which ran from Nov 30, 2019 through Jan 18, 2020) debunked the disastrous economic policies ruining most economies today through a demonstration of Lyndon LaRouche's superior economic method (a method that actually forecast the 2008 crash).
+Participants engaged in an in-depth work-through of a 2006 paper he wrote, entitled “Why the Senate’s Intelligence Has Failed: Reanimating an Actual Economy” (html / pdf), which launched a project of education led by Mr. LaRouche: his "Basement" project.
 LaRouche's intention was to establish new scientific leadership which could orient society towards an understanding of physical economy.

 In this essay, Lyndon LaRouche launched a new project of education and economics: his "Basement" project, to establish new scientific leadership which could orient society towards an understanding of physical economy.
 LaRouche demonstrates the fallacy of approaching economics (and history) with a purely statistical approach, using Kepler’s treatment of the planetary orbits to convey the necessary, dynamic approach to economics: